ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 - R – Repudiation (lie about changes) (i.e. logging mechanisms for requests)
 - I – Info Leak (get without allowance) (i.e. encryption as for tampering)
 - D – Denial of Service (i.e. requires further testing to ensure data is available and load balancer could be used)
-- E – Elevation of Privilege (i.e. login to get token, tamper resistent token mechanisms)
+- E – Elevation of Privilege (i.e. login to get token, tamper resistant token mechanisms)

 Goals: Determine what should be protected, then define user roles, privileges and the attack surface of systems